 Also be mindful that scents travel (did you see the cartoon?), so if you’re eating food in the office that has strong odors, you might be making others cringe.
 If you share a refrigerator, cover your food so it’s airtight and toss out your old food and beverages at the end of each week.

 Sounds can be distracting too, whether it’s loud voices, speaker phones or music.
-And working at a messy desk and cluttered workspace delivers a message to others that they can do the same.
+Working at a messy desk and cluttered workspace delivers a message to others that they can do the same.
+And yawns?
+Well, sometimes they can't be helped.

 4. Communicate with class